premail/premail/README.md

 choose to not commit the changed files, because you're using version-control.

-However, it may introduce issues of scale, if you have a directory with hundreds of email projects all getting re-rendered every time you hit Ctrl-B.
+However, it may introduce issues of scale, if you have a directory with hundreds of email projects all getting re-rendered every time you hit <kbd>Ctrl-B</kbd>.

 If that worries you, just use a separate directory for each project, re-cloning this project for every new one.